Syndal High School: Decline and closure

-In the late 1980s, under the 'District Provision' (a program that tied funding to enrolment numbers and forced schools to compete with nearby schools to survive), Victorian State Premier Joan Kirner’s rationale was that small schools were unable to offer an adequate curriculum.
-Subsequently, the new Liberal government of Premier Jeff Kennett from 1992 accelerated Kirner's program through a 'Quality Provision'.
+In the late 1980s, the government of Victorian State Premier Joan Kirner introduced the 'District Provision', a program that tied funding to enrolment numbers and forced schools to compete with nearby schools to survive, and based on the rationale that small schools were unable to offer an adequate curriculum.
+Subsequently, from 1992 the new Liberal government of Premier Jeff Kennett accelerated Kirner's program through a 'Quality Provision'.
 This delivered $350 million in savings to the education budget but closed 350 schools and removed 9,000 teachers.
 Syndal High School was one of those closed.

 The following extract from the Monash City Council explains the reasoning behind the closure of Syndal High School and others:

 Just as new schools are characteristic of new suburbs, so the closing of schools is characteristic of ageing suburbs.
 By the 1990s the children born in Waverley in the boom years of growth were long grown and most had left the area to form households of their own.
 Declining numbers of children meant a reduced need for schools.
 This pattern of the ageing of the suburb was compounded by the fall in the birth rate compared to the baby boom of the postwar years.
 Schools closed and in a number of cases the sites were sold for housing, particularly medium-density housing.
 They became part of a general pattern in the late 1980s and 1990s where surplus government land from a number of uses was sold.
 The overall impact was generally to increase the density of housing in the older areas of the City of Monash.

-Consequently, Syndal High School continued to operate in 1995 and the first semester of 1996 as a junior campus (years 7 and 8) of Glen Waverley Secondary College prior to closure, to allow for the completion of extensive building works at Glen Waverley's now only campus.
-The majority of the facilities were demolished and replaced with new streets (Chesterville Rd, Kwinana Street, Knightsbridge, Epworth, Ingliss and Secomb Courts) and housing.

-Students and staff from Syndal Secondary School along with those from what was the Lawrence Secondary College (formerly Syndal Technical School) were transferred to the now much larger Glen Waverley Secondary College.
+Prior to closure, Syndal High School continued to operate as a junior campus (years 7 and 8) of Glen Waverley Secondary College for 1995 and the first semester of 1996 to allow for the completion of extensive building works at Glen Waverley's now only campus.
+The majority of Syndal's facilities were demolished and replaced with housing and new streets (Chesterville Rd, Kwinana Street, Knightsbridge, Epworth, Ingliss and Secomb Courts).
+With the eventual closure of the junior school in 1996, students and staff from Syndal Secondary School and Lawrence Secondary College (formerly Syndal Technical School) were transferred to the now much larger Glen Waverley Secondary College.

-All that remains of the school is what was once the main hall.
-The W.M.
-Zimmer Hall is a community facility named after a long-serving school Principal.
-The hall now resides in the grounds of Glendal Primary School.
+All that remains of Syndal High School is what was once the main hall, now a community facility residing in the grounds of Glendal Primary School and named after long-serving school principal, W.M.
+Zimmer.